 - Delete: Delete the selected agents.

-You can also manage individual devices by clicking the Manage dropdown on the device itself.
+You can also manage individual devices by clicking the ellipses dropdown menu on the device itself.
 The following operations are available:

 - Patch management: View and install available Windows and Mac updates.
 Learn more